 - Punitive damages meant to punish a person who violated the law or endangered others by acting recklessly, such as a drunk driver

 If you or a loved one have been injured in a car accident, Osvaldo Rodriguez, P.C. provides the legal help you need to ensure that you are repaid for all of the ways the crash has affected your life.
+In addition, all our cases are taken on a contingency fee basis, so you never have to pay upfront legal fees.
 To schedule a free consultation, contact us today!